Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

 Many however believed the best of Nigel Benn’s career had been and gone with his infamous battles with Chris Eubank taking their toll on the fighter.

-The fight began with a ferocious first round.
-Gerald McClellan was delivering some massive punches to Benn.
-Within 35 seconds Benn was knocked out of the ropes by Gerald McClellan.
+The WBC middleweight title fight began with a ferocious first round.
+McClellan was delivering some massive punches to Benn.
+Within 35 seconds Benn was knocked out of the ropes.
 Most people thought that was it.
 That the fight was over.
 However, Benn who was known to never give up climbed back into the ring and beat the count.

 Embed from Getty Images

 The following rounds were a lot more competitive.
 Both Nigel Benn and Gerald McClellan traded shots.
-At some point during the second round, it seemed McClellan was struggling to breathe properly.
+At some point during the second round, McClellan was struggling to breathe properly.
+The effects of his brain injury were starting to show.
 By the time of the sixth round Gerald McClellan allegedly told his trainer “I wanna quit, Stan.”

 Embed from Getty Images

 Nigel Benn had fully gained control of the fight after his knockdown in the first round and was applying pressure on Gerald McClellan.
-In the ninth round, Gerald McClellan had a second wind and managed to catch Benn and knock him down once again.
+In the ninth round of Gerald McClellan vs Nigel Benn, McClellan had a second wind and managed to catch Benn and knock him down once again.
 Benn beat the count and the fight continued.
 McClellan had at this point never been past the eighth round in his career.

 Embed from Getty Images